Skip to content

 The unique ID of the workspace, as shown in tenzir-platform workspace list or tenzir-platform admin list-global-workspaces.

-These CLI commands are only available to local platform administrators.
-The TENZIR_PLATFORM_OIDC_ADMIN_RULES variable defines who is an administrator in your platform deployment.
+These CLI commands are available only to local platform administrators.
+The TENZIR_PLATFORM_OIDC_ADMIN_RULES variable defines who’s an administrator in your platform deployment.

 tenzir-platform admin list-auth-rules <workspace_id>